daniellwdb/rok-title-keeper/README.md

 - Queue system to ensure fair title handout.
 - Ability to lock titles and set their hold time.
 - Automatic reboot when necessary.
-- Object to detect where to click for title handouts.
+- Object detection to detect where to click for title handouts.

 ## 💻 Setup